Label305/Auja-Laravel/README.md

         }
     }
     ```
 10. Create a `app/controllers/Admin/ClubsController.php` or `app/Http/Controllers/Admin/ClubsController.php`, to manage the `Clubs` in your admin interface.
 You can do this for all your models.
+Here is an example:

     ```php
     <?php namespace YourApp\Http\Controllers\Admin;